 When Moghul emperors were traveling from the Malwa region (now this area is called Madhya Pradesh)

 They could not get wheat to prepare the seviyan (vermicelli for kheer), they started to search for seviyan.
 They inquired about it to the local Bhil tribe(a local tribe) prepare it with gram flour.

 It is also called as ‘Bhildi sev’ that is said to be the herald of Ratlam sev.

 Which was first prepared for sale in the early years of1900s.

 This Ratlami sev got its GI tag in 2015.

 GI tag in India - GI tag website

 How many GI tag in India 2020

-In India since 2004 there are 361 GI tag certified products or services which signifies authenticity of the product for origin.
+Since 2004, there are 361 GI tag certified products or services in India, which signify the product's authenticity for origin.